Wednesday, 20 August 2025

 This is our DNS (bind) server, and we will use the Named service.

-Install the bind server
+Install bind server

 [root@ocp-svc ~]# install bind bind-utils -y